Morozzzko/Morozzzko.github.io/_drafts/being-conscious-about-data-modelling-pt1.md

 This is a first post of the series, and it will cover the first topic: handling errors in domain logic.

-We will go through the basics: what are we talking about when we say “service object”.
+We will go through the basics: what are we talking about when we say "service object".
 We'll look through different approaches and see which ones bring the most benefit and which ones should probably be put to rest.
 In the end, I'm going to suggest a working design and a couple of guidelines you can use to improve your logic.

 The post is going to be relatively long, so I'll make each chapter as independent as possible, for continuous reading.